 n Amendments to clarify the Technical clarifications Industrial zoning Yes, in

 meaning, purpose, and intent between uses, areas, in the Rural PRD.

 of the Non-Resource boundaries, and more, Area geography Edited from

 Industrial Uses and that do not change is allowed under version in

 Development Standards underlying intent of these statutes.
 PRD

 policies. policies.

 1

 of Text amendment to clarify that Edits from PRD focus

 the discussion is of sites with policy more clearly on

 industrial zoning. the industrial zoned

 lands, rather than

 Policy amendment to clarify, specific sites.

 that consistent with existing

 policies, industrial sites are

-• limited to existing locations.
+: limited to existing locations.

 es

 е

+•

 g

 it

-Executive Proposed Polic cy Amendment Rationale Effect Compliance Review functions, and av void the need for infrastructure extensions. astructure Maintenance Amendment to remove Same.
+Executive Proposed Policy Amendment Rationale Effect Compliance Review functions, and avoid the need for infrastructure extensions.
+R-513 Rural Public Infrastructure Maintenance Facilities, and agriculture and forestry product processing should be allowed in the Rural Area.
+Amendment to remove incorrect information.
+New industrial uses are allowed on Same.
 Same.
-Same. · · · griculture and forestry product incorrect information.
-New uld be allowed in the Rural Area. industrial uses are allowed on ustrial uses in the Rural Area industrial zoned parcels, even • ed only in Rural Towns and in the if they are not in the two strial area adjacent to the Rural mentioned areas. commercial Center of Preston.))
-In order to preserve rural ch aracter and protect sensitive natural See Non-Resource industrial Grammatical fix.
+Same. ((Other new industrial uses in the Rural Area shall be permitted only in Rural Towns and in the designated industrial area adjacent to the Rural Neighborhood Commercial Center of Preston.)) industrial zoned parcels, even if they are not in the two mentioned areas.
+In order to preserve rural character and protect sensitive natural features, ((new)) rural industrial development in the Rural Area needs to be of a scale and nature that is distinct from urban industrial development.
+The scale and intensity and many of the uses allowed in urban industrial development are not appropriate for rural industrial ((areas)) development.
+The following policy applies to all new industrial development in the Rural Area.
+See Non-Resource industrial uses policies.
+Grammatical fix to recognize that the sentence intends to compare urban areas to rural areas.
+Edit from PRD to remove word "new" given existing sites that should also have a rural scale.
+Second edit for consistency in terminology between urban and rural industrial development, as compared to areas.
+Grammatical fix.
+Better captures intent to ensure that any rural industrial development be rural in character.
 Same.
 Same.
-Edit features, ((new)) rural industrial trial development in the Rural Area uses policies. from PRD. needs to be of a scale and na ature that is distinct from urban Grammatical fix to recognize Better captures intent to industrial development.
-The e scale and intensity and many of the that the sentence intends to ensure that any rural strial development are not appropriate compare urban areas to rural industrial development development.
-The following policy areas. be rural in character. applies to all new industrial development in the Rural Area.
-Edit from PRD to remove word "new" given existing sites that should also have a rural scale.
-Second edit for consistency in terminology between urban and rural industrial development, as compared to areas.
+Edit from PRD.